ljsinclair/featurebase-docs/docs/community/com-config/com-config-auth-token.md

 ## Obtain tokens via CLI

-* CD to the FeatureBase installation directory and run the following command:
+* Open a Terminal then `cd` to the FeatureBase installation directory.
+* Run the following command:

 ```
 featurebase auth-token